DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/5- Useful HTML elements you may not know.md

 ### Quoting [MDN](https://developer.mozilla.org/en-us/docs/web/html/element/mark#usage_notes)

-> - When used in a quotation ([`<q>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/q)) or blockquote ([`<blockquote>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote)), it generally indicates text which is of special interest but is not marked in the original source material or material which needs special scrutiny even though the original Author didn't think it was of particular importance.
+> - When used in a quotation ([`<q>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/q)) or blockquote ([`<blockquote>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote)), it generally indicates text which is of special interest but is not marked in the original source material or material which needs special scrutiny even though the original author didn't think it was of particular importance.
 Think of this like using a highlighter pen in a book to mark passages that you find of interest.
 >
 > - Otherwise, [`<mark>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/mark) indicates a portion of the document's content that is likely to be relevant to the user's current activity.
 This might be used, for example, to indicate the words that matched a search operation.